winlinworks/fairbnb/README.md

 To load virtual environment in your shell, run `poetry shell`.
 Dependencies for the app are included in the `poetry.lock` and `pyproject.toml` files.
 You can also load the virtual environment separately for each command by running `poetry run {your command}`.

 ## Run app locally
 To run the application for development, run `docker compose up --build --watch -d`.
+You can also use Podman, a more secure and container/pod manager, by running `podman compose --file docker-compose.yml up --detach`.
 View the website by visiting `http://127.0.0.1:3000` in a browser.

 After running the app locally, you can view the API docs by visiting `http://127.0.0.1:8000/docs` in a browser.